mjfos2r/gcp-cloud-docs/compute/setup-vm.md

 And this should allow jupyterhub to identify ipynb kernels within each environment.

-*Make sure that ipykernel is installed to EACH environment you wish to use with jupyterhub.*
+*Make sure that ipykernel is installed to EACH environment you wish to use with jupyterhub.
+Instructions below!*

 6.Cool!
 Now that you're set up to use conda.
 You can use jupyterlab functionality with the helper script.